Nearby Cycle Sheaves for Symmetric Pairs: Introduction

 The paper is organized as follows.
 In Section~\ref{sec-preliminaries}, we fix some notation and discuss preliminaries on the little Weyl group $W_\La$ and the equivariant fundamental group $\pi_1^K (\Lp^{rs})$.
 In particular, we introduce the notion of a regular splitting homomorphism, which enables us to view the fundamental group $\pi_1^K (\Lp^{rs})$ as a semidirect product of the group $I$ and the braid group $B_{W_\La}$ associated to $W_\La$.
 This notion is needed to state our main result.
 We present two constructions of regular splitting homomorphisms.
 The first construction is geometric, arising from a Kostant-Rallis slice $\Ls \subset \Lp$.
 The second construction is more algebraic, and it leads to a full classification of such homomorphisms.
 In Section~\ref{sec-statement}, we define the perverse sheaves $P_\chi$, $\chi \in \hat I$, and state our main Theorem~\ref{thm-main}.
-We also sate Theorem~\ref{thm-chi-eq-one}, which describes the Fourier transform of the sheaf $P_1$, corresponding to the trivial character $\chi = 1$, as well as the monodromy action of the braid group $B_{W_\La}$ on $P_1$.
+We also state Theorem~\ref{thm-chi-eq-one}, which describes the Fourier transform of the sheaf $P_1$, corresponding to the trivial character $\chi = 1$, as well as the monodromy action of the braid group $B_{W_\La}$ on $P_1$.
 In Section~\ref{sec-example}, we describe in detail the example of the symmetric pair $(SL(2), SO(2))$.
 This example is later used in the proof of our main result.
 Proofs of several key facts from Sections \ref{sec-preliminaries} and \ref{sec-statement} are deferred to Section~\ref{sec-proofs-prelim}.
 In Section~\ref{sec-proof-of-thm-chi-eq-one}, we prove Theorem~\ref{thm-chi-eq-one}.
-Although this result essentially already appears in~\cite{G2}, this section sets the stage for the proof of our main theorem in the next section.
-Furthermore, as is discussed in detail at the start of Section~\ref{sec-proof-of-thm-chi-eq-one}, the treatment in~\cite{G2} is not entirely satisfactory.
+Although this result essentially already appears in \cite{G2, G4}, this section sets the stage for the proof of our main theorem in the next section.
 Finally, in Section~\ref{sec-proof}, we prove our main theorem.

 {\bf Acknowledgements.} We thank the Research Institute for Mathematical Sciences, Kyoto University, Japan, for hospitality, support, and a nice research environment.
+We also thank the anonymous referees for their valuable comments.